Veterans Vocational Training Program

 - Gain real-world experience working with media experts on digital projects and productions, ranging from live broadcasts to studio operations to web services.

-- Work with Adobe programs like Premiere Pro, Audition, After Effects, Photoshop, Illustrator, and InDesign.
+- Work with Adobe programs including Premiere Pro, Audition, After Effects, Photoshop, Illustrator, and InDesign.

 - Develop a portfolio of personal work in video and digital arts design.